Find Cheap Condo Insurance Quotes in Chicago

-What Is the Average Cost of Condo Insurance in Chicago?
+What is the average cost of condo insurance in Chicago?

 We found the average cost of condo insurance in Chicago to be $453 per year.
-This is higher than the Illinois average of $363 but below the U.S. average—nationwide, the average price is $478.
+This is higher than the Illinois average of $363, but below the U.S. average.
+Nationwide, the average price is $478.

-The Best Condo Insurance Companies in Chicago
+Find Cheap Condo Insurance Quotes in Chicago

-We looked at top insurers in Chicago and found that Travelers Insurance consistently provided the best condo insurance prices across all coverage levels.
-The average price for condo insurance in Chicago from Travelers was just $325 per year, representing a $128 savings from the city average.
+We looked at top insurers in Chicago and found that Travelers consistently provided the best condo insurance prices across all coverage levels.
+The average price for condo insurance in Chicago from Travelers was $325 per year, a $128 savings compared to the city average.

 State Farm came in second place in our price comparison, with an average cost of $443 per year for condominium insurance.
-This is just $10 cheaper than the average price we found for condo insurance in Chicago.
+This is $10 cheaper than the average price we found for condo insurance in Chicago.

-Remember that every condo insurance provider calculates their rates differently, and prices will vary based on location, home type and coverage levels.
+Remember that every condo insurance provider calculates their rates differently, and prices may vary based on location, home type and coverage levels.
 You may find a better rate at a different company based on your home and needs.
 Always check with multiple insurers to ensure you're getting the best rates.